Pritam738/backend-coding-challenge-django/app/README.md

 - User registration and authentication
 - user can Create, update, and delete their own notes
+- Notes can be public or private
 - users can read their own and all public notes
 - Search notes by keywords
     - user can search their notes as well as all public notes
 - Filter notes by tags
-- Mark notes as public or private
+    - user can access all their notes as well as public notes

 ## Installation and How to run the code